zeronines/zerodownsw-update/README.md

 zdsupdate.tar

-or

-from the ZeroDown Software instance:
+or from the ZeroDown Software instance:

 wget http://downloads.zerodownsoftware.com/zdsupdate/zdsupdate.tar

 2.)
 Unpack the compressed update utility scripts and files

 tar xvf zdsupdate.tar

 3.)
 Run the update sxript from an elevated user

 sudo ./update.sh

 4.)
-Restart the services
+Restart the services with the following commands:

 sudo zds-ui restart
 sudo zerodown restart